 - Fellowship recipients must have obtained their Ph.D. within the past five years in the humanities, social sciences, arts or culture on a Korea-related topic.

 - Fellowship recipients may not hold concurrent fellowships from either Korea Foundation or any other third-party institution.

 - The fellowship research stipend will be an amount determined by the Foundation.

 - South Korean nationals are required to submit evidence of their foreign citizenship or permanent residency by email after they have received an acceptance notice from Korea Foundation.

-Please note that the Center's acceptance of affiliation request is conditional to the selection by the Korea Foundation for the Fellowship and it does not equate to acceptance into the Korea Foundation Research Fellowship program.
+Please note that the Center's acceptance of affiliation request is conditional to the selection by the Korea Foundation for the Fellowship and it does not equate to acceptance into the Korea Foundation Postdoctoral Research Fellowship program.
 These are separate applications.

 Questions relating to the Center’s application procedures should be addressed to Kortne Oshiro-Chin, telephone: 1-808-956-2212, email: firstname.lastname@example.org.